Compassionate Release Case Studies

 Obtaining Compassionate Release

 Obtaining compassionate release is anything but simple or straightforward.
-The client’s personal and medical backgrounds must be investigated, the Bureau of Prisons’ compassionate release policies and criteria must be examined, and an expertly crafted petition must be drafted.
+The client’s personal and medical backgrounds must be investigated, the Bureau of Prisons’ compassionate release policies and criteria must be examined, and a compelling petition must be drafted.
 Additionally, pressure must almost always be applied in order to motivate the Bureau to give the request due consideration.

 Throughout our years of seeking compassionate release for clients, we’ve found that lessons can be learned from experience in the trenches.
 This is where our case studies come in.